shanthshivam/DBGym/README.md

 Then visit `localhost:6006`, or any other port you specified.

 ## Citation
-If you find RDBench useful or relevant to your research, please kindly cite our paper:
+If you find DBGym useful or relevant to your research, please kindly cite our paper:

 ```bibtex
 @article{zhang2023rdbench,